dbelavy/periop_open/README.md

 Important tasks

 1. Stop users from hitting enter and prematurely submitting the form
-2. Radio buttons
+2. Radio buttons.
+The option lists include a blank but the blanks can be removed when radio buttons are done.
 3. Break the form up into sections to stop users taking the form out of order.
-Age and gender a key inputs that determine much of the subsequent form and should be determined on the first page.
+Age and gender are key inputs that determine much of the subsequent form and should be determined on the first page.
 I can add a new section_break to the spreadsheet to help break up the forms.
 4. Progress indicator
 5. Mobile friendly